tchen01/tchen01.github.io/index.md

 ...

 I am a PhD student in the [applied mathematics](https://amath.washington.edu) department at the University of Washington, where I'm supported by the [NSF GRFP](https://www.nsfgrfp.org/).
-I am also currently a research intern at the Baidu Research.
 Previously, I graduated from Tufts University with a BS in math and physics, and a minor in studio art.